Proud to be a member of the

 Using these topics to develop understanding of the future and conditional tenses, justified opinions, modifiers and adjective agreements.

-Design & Technology Textiles - Festival Hat Project
+Design & Technology Textiles — Wind Sock Project

-Further developing skills associated with the design cycle.
+Further developing skills associated with the design cycle, higher level techniques and cultural appreciation.

 Technology — Pencil Box Project.